 Yes, this will be technically possible.
-It can be achieved by registering a stake pool and setting the profit margins to 100%, so that anybody that delegates to your stake pool will not receive any rewards.
+It can be achieved by registering a stake pool and setting the operator rewards percentage to 100%, so that anybody that delegates to your stake pool will not receive any rewards.
 This will disincentivize delegators from delegating to your stake pool, but provide you with the ability to stake your ada and singly reap the rewards, while testing your stake pool operations.

 For technical reasons, only ada held in Daedalus or Yoroi wallets at the time of the snapshot in a few weeks can be restored on the Incentivized Testnet.
 Any ada held in exchanges, third-party wallets, or hardware wallets must be moved to either a Daedalus or Yoroi wallet prior to the snapshot if users wish to participate in the Incentivized Testnet.